loophp/collection/docs/pages/api.rst

 groupBy
 ~~~~~~~

-Group items, the key used to group items can be customized in a callback.
+Group items based on their keys.

-By default it's the key is the item's key.
+The default behaviour can be customized with a callback.

 Interface: `GroupByable`_